Recipe via Primal Palate! The recipe can be found here.

 So here’s how this all went down– we’re going to go way, way, back.
 I subscribe to emails from Flo Living, thanks to my sister-in-law referring me to their site after talks of wanting to balance my hormones, and in April they sent out an email about PCOS and Endometriosis.
 I read the email and clicked on the link provided to learn how to avoid ovarian cysts because OUCH who wants those?!
 On the webpage there are three steps that can be taken and one of them is to make sure that we are getting the right micro-nutrients to break down estrogen.

 It is a great post and provides of list of veggies to eat in order to achieve a normal cycle.
-I think there is an entire list but you have to pay for the program or maybe buy a book.
+I think there is an entire list of food from every group but you have to pay for the program or maybe buy a book.
+I don’t know.
 Since I follow the primal lifestyle already my body is mostly there, but not quite.
-I have very mild PCOS symptoms, and I think that can be attributed to my mostly whole foods diet and lack of processed sugars and grains (though every so often….you just gotta eat some Oreos haha).
+I have very mild PCOS symptoms, and I think that the fact that they’re only mild can be attributed to my mostly whole foods diet and lack of processed sugars and grains (though every so often….you just gotta eat some Oreos haha).
+I used to have more severe symptoms up till I was 23, which is when I began eating grain-free.

 Last week I began working on a personal meal plan because why the f would I pay for a list of food created by someone else when I am fully capable of figuring out a plan for myself?
 At first I was sticking random meals all over the place and then I remembered the whole eating with my cycle thing and that helped me organize the meals!
 In my current phase I need to be eating cauliflower, daikon, parsnip, collard greens, onions, squash and sweet potatoes.
 I did my grocery shopping a few days ago and purchased these veggies.